Center for Swallowing

-This specialized Center of Swallowing and Speech-Language Pathology (CSSLP) is the first of its kind in Brooklyn, and one of only a few in New York City.
+The Center for Swallowing and Speech-Language Pathology (CSSLP) is the first of its kind in Brooklyn, and one of only a few in New York City.
 It incorporates the expertise of professionals from a variety of disciplines to provide the community with the latest available techniques for the evaluation and treatment of swallowing disorders.
 These specialties include speech-language pathology, neurology, gastroenterology, otolaryngology, clinical nutrition, radiology, nursing, respiratory therapy, occupational therapy and pulmonology, among others.

 - Swallowing evaluation – for the assessment of dysphagia.
 This may include a clinical examination followed by an instrumental exam such as videofluoroscopy/modified barium swallow (an x-ray for swallowing) or endoscopy, among others.